-In fact, why don’t you just watch us show you how easy it is to make this awesome Classic Homemade Mayonnaise recipe!
+Watch us show you how easy it is to make this awesome Classic Homemade Mayonnaise recipe!

 We just love our immersion blender!
 It brings the simple ingredients that normally don’t want to blend come together in such a beautiful and delcious way!

-Be sure to go with an oil like avocado or another neutral tasting oil.
+Be sure to go with an oil like avocado, safflower, or another neutral-tasting oil.
 Extra virgin oil imparts too distinct of a taste.

 Here’s the blender I use almost every week.
 And it’s very affordable…and delivered fast!

-Now, let’s make this Classic Homemade Mayonnaise recipe!
+Now, let’s make this amazing Homemade Mayonnaise!